Julafton/Todo-list/README.md

 Setup:

-Run "pip install -r .\requirements.txt" on windows Run "pip3 install -r .\requirements.txt" on Linux and mac
+Run "pip install -r .\requirements.txt" on windows

 Create a .env that looks like this